South Downs Way

 The South Downs Way is a long distance footpath and bridleway running along the South Downs in southern England.
 It is one of 16 National Trails in England and Wales.
 The trail runs for 100 mi from Winchester in Hampshire to Eastbourne in East Sussex, with about 4150 m of ascent and descent.
+In 2016, over 60,000 people passed a single trail point.

 History

 People have been using the paths and tracks that have been linked to form the South Downs Way for approximately 8000 years.
-They were a safer and drier alternative to those in the wetter lowlands throughout the mesolithic era.
-Early occupation in the area began 2000 years after that in the neolithic era.
+They were a safer and drier alternative to those in the wetter lowlands throughout the Mesolithic era.
+Early occupation in the area began 2000 years after that in the Neolithic era.
 Early inhabitants built tumuli in places on the hills and hill forts later, once tribal fighting became more common.
 Old Winchester Hill is an example of one of these hill forts along the path.
 The trail was probably used by the Romans, despite the fact that they built one of their roads across the path at Stane Street (Chichester), this use possibly evidenced by the existence of Bignor Roman Villa near Bury, nearby the path.

 The South Downs Way was approved as a National Trail in March 1963 and opened in July 1972.
 It was the UK's fifth national trail to be established and its first long-distance bridleway.
 It initially ran almost entirely in Sussex, from Buriton, on the Hampshire–Sussex border, to Beachy Head, near Eastbourne.
 In 1987 it was decided to extend the route westwards through Hampshire to Winchester.

 Of medieval historical interest, the village of Lomer, now only visible as a few small bumps in the ground, was most likely abandoned during the plague in the 14th century.
 The flat plain to the north of the South Downs Way, where it passes Lewes, is the site of the Battle of Lewes fought by Simon de Montfort, 6th Earl of Leicester and Henry III during the Second Barons' War.